 What is Irritable Bowel Syndrome (IBS)?

-Irritable Bowel Syndrome, better known and abbreviated as IBS, is a common gastro-intestinal condition that affects about 10-15% of people in the developed world(1).
+Irritable Bowel Syndrome or IBS, is a common gastro-intestinal condition that affects about 10-15% of people in the developed world1.
 There is a large variation across countries and regions and it is more common in women than in men.

 Symptoms of IBS

 IBS is a functional bowel disorder that consists of a group of different symptoms.
 It is called a functional disorder because no structural or biochemical causes can be found for IBS.
-The presenting symptoms can be non-specific and may be experienced occasionally by almost every individual who suffers from the disorder.
-What is important, is that IBS is not a transient disorder, but rather a relapsing and chronic long-term disorder.
-This can have a major impact on activities of daily living and the social functioning of many sufferers, placing a significant physical and psychological burden on both them and those close to them.
-It also translates into a challenging economic burden that is not only related to healthcare costs, but to other indirect costs such as time off work and lost income.
+IBS is not a transient disorder, it is often a relapsing and chronic long-term disorder which can have a major impact on the daily life and the social functioning of many sufferers, placing a significant physical and psychological burden on both them and those close to them.

-The symptoms of IBS are abdominal pain or discomfort that is associated with diarrhoea or constipation and a change in bowel habits.
+Symptoms of IBS include abdominal pain or discomfort, bloating, diarrhoea, constipation and a change in bowel habits.
 These symptoms usually occur as acute attacks or episodes that subside over time, but they are likely to be recurrent.

 If you are suffering from IBS you may also experience additional symptoms relating to disorders such as chronic fatigue syndrome, fibromyalgia, headache, backache, and psychiatric symptoms such as depression and anxiety.